OData/v3ProtocolDocument/OData URL Conventions.markdown

 If a navigation property appears as the last segment of a selectItem and does not appear in an $expand query option, the entity or collection of entities identified by the navigation property MUST be represented as deferred content.

-Each selectItem is a path, while often simply a propertyName or star, the path MAY include a cast to a derived type using a qualifiedEntityTypeName segment or a navigation to a related entity via navigationProperty segment followed by a nested selectItem.
+Each selectItem is a path, while often simply a propertyName or star, the path MAY include a cast to a derived type using a qualifiedEntityTypeName segment or a navigation to a related entity via navigation property segment followed by a nested selectItem.
 For example the following URI requests, the Spokesperson property of any Products that are of the derived type idenfitied by the qualifiedEntityType 'Namespace.BestSellingProduct', and the AccountRepresentative property of any related Supplier that is of a the derived type 'Namespace.PreferredSupplier':

 	http://service.odata.org/OData/OData.svc/Products?$select=Namespace.BestSellingProduct/Spokesperson,Supplier/Namespace.PreferredSupplier/AccountRepresentative

 If a navigation property appears as the last segment of a selectItem and the same navigation property is specified as a segment of a path in an $expand query option, then all the properties of the expanded entity identified by the selectItem MUST be in the response.
 In addition, all the properties of the entities identified by segments in the $expand path after the segment that matched the selectedItem MUST also be included in the response.

-In order to select any nested properties of NavigationProperties the client MUST also include an expandClause for that NavigationProperty.
-For example the following URI expands the Category NavigationProperty so the Name of the Category can be selected.
+In order to select any nested properties of navigation properties the client MUST also include an expandClause for that navigation property.
+For example the following URI expands the Category navigation property so the Name of the Category can be selected.

 	http://services.odata.org/OData/OData.svc/Products?$select=Category/Name&$expand=Category